AdaK-NER: An Adaptive Top-K Approach for Named Entity Recognition with Incomplete Annotations: Conclusion

 \section{Conclusion}

 In this paper, we explore how to build an effective NER model by only using incomplete annotations.
-We propose two major strategies including introducing a novel adaptive $K$-best loss and a mask based on $K$-best candidates and self-built candidates to better focus on the gold path.
-Two minor strategies, softmax $q$ estimation and iterative sample selection are employed to further enhance the learning ability.
-The results show that our model can significantly improve the performance of NER model with incomplete annotations.
+We propose two major strategies including introducing a novel adaptive $K$-best loss and a mask based on $K$-best candidates and self-built candidates to help our model better focus on the gold path.
+The results show that our approaches can significantly improve the performance of NER model with incomplete annotations.